zilexa/Homeserver/Android-recommendations.md

 ## Recommended applications for everyday use on Android.
 Focus on practical use and intuitivity, without ads is preferred but not essential since ads will be blocked on all devices with your homeserver setup, even when not at home.
 Free is preferred but not essential, as long as the essential features are free/unlimited.
-Although open-source is preferred, such projects managed by 1 user tend to have a short lifespan or slow development cycle, which can be annoying when the app is not finished yet/missing basic features.
+Although open-source is preferred, such projects could be managed by 1 user and could have a short lifespan or slow development cycle, which can be annoying when the app is not finished yet/missing basic features.
 Also the influence from the community (usually other developers or tech-savy users) might lead to it becoming less intuitive.
 Usability/intuitivity/practical use is more important.
 Goal is to have a list that works well for anyone, including non-techies.

 Basic phone tools